 Zambia: Increasing Economic and Social Empowerment for Girls and Women

-Mathematica is evaluating the EMPOWER: Increasing Economic and Social Empowerment for Adolescent Girls and Vulnerable Women project, implemented by Winrock International and funded by the U.S. Department of Labor.
+Mathematica evaluated the EMPOWER project: Increasing Economic and Social Empowerment for Adolescent Girls and Vulnerable Women, implemented by Winrock International and funded by the U.S. Department of Labor.

 Georgia: Evaluation of the Industry-Led Skills and Workforce Development (ISWD) Project